TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 This means that you can keep your `main` branch as a place for only finished features that you know are working properly, and add each feature to your project using dedicated branches which we call *feature branches*.

+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

+- How to create a new branch.
+- How to merge branches.
+- Best practices and use cases of branches.

 ### Using branches

 You can make new branches by using the command `git branch <branch_name>`.
 You can then change to your new branch using `git checkout <branch_name>`.
 You can also create a new branch and change to it in a single command by using the `-b` flag with `checkout`, in the form `git checkout -b <branch_name>`.